-F. Work through the sample CPA examination presented at the end of this text.
-The exam should be taken in one sitting.
+E. Work through the sample CPA examination presented as Appendix B. Each exam should be taken in one sitting.

-Take the examination under simulated exam conditions (i.e., in a strange place with other people present [e.g., your local municipal library or a computer lab]).
-Apply your solutions approach to each problem and your exam strategy to the overall exam.
+Take the examination under simulated exam conditions (i.e., in a strange place with other people present [your local municipal library or a computer lab]).
+Apply your solutions approach to each question and your exam strategy to the overall exam.

-You should limit yourself to the time that you will have when taking the actual CPA exam section (4.5 hours for the Financial Accounting and Reporting section).
+You should limit yourself to the time you will have when taking the actual CPA exam section (3 hours for the Regulation section).
 Spend time afterwards grading your work and reviewing your effort.
-It might be helpful to do this with other CPA candidates.
-Another person looking over your exam might be more objective and notice things such as clarity of writing assignments, etc.

-Time estimate: 5-6 hours to take the exam and review it later.
+Time estimate: To take the exam and review it later, approximately 4 hours.

-5. The total suggested time of 80 hours is only an average.
+5. The total suggested time of 68 hours is only an average.
 Allocation of time will vary candidate by candidate.
 Time requirements vary due to the diverse backgrounds and abilities of CPA candidates.
 Allocate your time so you gain the most proficiency in the least time.
-Remember that while 80 hours will be required, you should break the overall project down into 14 more manageable tasks.
+Remember that while 68 hours will be required, you should break the overall project down into 17 more manageable tasks.
 Do not study more than one module during each study session.